alejandrodevs/iso-8583/README.md

-# ISO8583
+# ISO 8583
-ISO8583 Financial Messaging for Ruby.
-This gem aims to provide a easy and simple way to code an decode ISO8583 Financial Messages.
+ISO 8583 Financial Messaging for Ruby.
+This gem aims to provide a easy and simple way to code an decode ISO 8583 Financial Messages.

 ## Installation